alelotti96/overleaf-lab/overleaf-zotero-manager/README.md

 # Overleaf-Zotero Manager

-A unified web dashboard for managing self-hosted Overleaf users and Zotero proxy integrations.
+A web dashboard for managing self-hosted Overleaf users and Zotero proxy integrations.

 ## Features